lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

 ## New algorithms

-We have also developed novel algorithms to reveal new feature and shed new lights on these spatial proteomics data sets.
+We have also developed novel algorithms to reveal new features and shed new light on these spatial proteomics data sets.
 All these new algorithms are readily available and documented in the [pRoloc](http://bioconductor.org/packages/release/bioc/html/pRoloc.html) software.